shdq/udacity-scholarships/bertelsmann-cloud-track/60-days-udacity.md

 # 60 Days of Udacity Challenge

+### Day 31

+Cloud DevOps: practicing upload to AWS S3 with JavaScript.

+Open AI: I've started with lesson 3.

+**Link of the day**

+A curated collection of common interview questions to help you prepare for your next interview https://30secondsofinterviews.org/

+**Quote of the day:**

+*"Documentation is a love letter that you write to your future self."* — Damian Conway

+---

 ### Day 30

 Half of the challenge road passed!
-Finished lesson 2 of Intel Edge AI course.
+Finished lesson 2 of the Intel Edge AI course.

 **Link of the day**